Twilight Zone---The Movie Reviews

-Tale three is clearly made by Dante, like tale two you can see the directors style clearly and by the way the short film looks design wise, trademark Dante finger prints all over with his fave actor Dick Miller used again.
-A fun and very eerie tale of a boy who can make anything he wishes come true and holds a group of people captive in his bizarre home, pretending to be his family the small group of people are merely scared of the boy and can never leave fearing the young boy may wish something terrible upon them.
-Its a spooky tale if you think about it and works very well, parodied by 'The Simpson's' in a 'Treehouse of Terror' episode surely means it deserves respect.
+Tale three is clearly made by Dante, like tale two you can see the directors style straight away visually and design wise.
+Trademark Dante finger prints all over this with his fave actor Dick Miller used yet again.
+A fun and very eerie tale of a boy who can make anything he wishes come true and holds a group of people captive in his bizarre home.
+Pretending to be his family the small group of people are merely scared of the boy and can never leave fearing the young boy may wish something terrible upon them.
+Its a spooky tale if you think about it and works very well, parodied by The Simpson's in a 'Treehouse of Terror' episode surely means it deserves respect.

 The final tale by Miller is a remake of the classic Twilight Zone episode which featured a young William Shatner 'Nightmare at 20,000 Feet', again parodied by 'The Simpson's' earning it even more respect and fame.
 A terrified airline passenger is driven insane by a combination of the fear of flying and the fact he can see a monster on the wing of the plane ripping apart the engine.
 Probably the best of the tales with a great concept and cool creature to boot.
 John Lithgow plays the passenger going insane from fear nerves and anxiety with a performance equal to the original whilst the gremlin looks perfectly kooky and unnerving (Gremlin-ish).

 Mixed bag of tales really, the two from Dante and Miller being the best, Spielberg's is reasonable but boring and Landis I think picked the wrong type of story to best suit his abilities.
 Love the bookend sequences with Dan Aykroyd and the overall visual style of the movie from all directors.
 My only wish is that the film were a tad more mysterious and sinister with its tales, but overall its a solid anthology.

 2nd Segment : 2/5 (Directed by Spielberg !!!)